 The first location for habitat improvements for GCN is Westfield Common.
 This is the first of a series of steps we are taking towards supporting specific species in the area as part of the UK's wider commitment to the Habitats Directive.

 Project update: 2019

-The Woking great crested newt (GCN) pilot project is in its third year of habitat improvements at Westfield Common.
-The latest phase of works commence was completed in early February 2019, which included the construction of two new ponds in the south of Westfield Common.
-A full schedule of this year's works can be found in the year two report.
+The Woking great crested newt (GCN) pilot project is entering its fourth year of habitat improvements at Westfield Common.
+The most recent works were completed in February and September 2019, which included the construction of two new ponds in the south of Westfield Common.
+A full schedule of the works can be found in the year two report linked below.

 If you’re a developer or landowner interested in taking part in the pilot, or if you’d like to volunteer on the project, please email our green infrastructure team.